python/cpython/Doc/library/urllib.parse.rst

 * ``urllib.uses_netloc``
 * ``urllib.uses_params``

-In addition, any function that takes a ``classes`` parameter (for instance, :func:`urlparse` and :func:`urljoin`) may override the behavior of the uses lists, for instance, parsing a custom or widely unused scheme with the same behavior as that of HTTP:
+In addition, any function that takes a ``flags`` parameter (for instance, :func:`urlparse` and :func:`urljoin`) may override the behavior of the ``uses`` lists, for instance, parsing a custom or widely unused scheme with the same behavior as that of HTTP:

    >>> from urllib.parse import urljoin, SchemeFlag
    >>> urljoin(